-The Ozarka College Crisis Manual includes information about Incident Teams, College operating status parameters; incident priorities and performance expectations; shelter-
+The Ozarka College Crisis Manual includes information about Incident Teams, College operating status parameters; incident priorities and performance expectations; shelter-in-place and evacuation guidelines; and local contingency and continuity planning requirements.

 General information about the emergency response and evacuation procedures for Ozarka College are publicized each year as part of the institution's Clery Act compliance efforts and that information is available on the Ozarka College web site.